awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-events.md

 For more information, see [Setting Up Notifications and Events for Systems Manager Parameters](sysman-paramstore-cwe.md)\.

 **Inventory**
-Supported events include the following:
+Supported events include the following>:
 + Deletion of custom inventory item on an instance\.
 + Availability of a delete action summary\.
 + A disabled custom inventory type is detected\.